Feature-Based Interpolation and Geodesics in the Latent Spaces of Generative Models: Construction of optimal interpolations

-First, we consider the issue of searching for, at least locally, optimal interpolations.
-Theorem~\ref{th1} allows us to reformulate the problem as a task of finding geodesics.
-Consequently, the standard results from Riemann geometry apply (see~\cite[Chapter 9]{spivak1970comprehensive}).
-Without loss of generality we can reduce the problem to the case $T=1$ and optimise the length functional.
-However, due to the uniqueness of the local minima and local convexity of the functional, we can minimise the energy functional instead:
+\cref{th1} allows us to reformulate the problem as a~task of finding geodesics.
+Consequently, there apply the standard results from Riemann geometry (see~\cite[Chapter 9]{spivak1970comprehensive}).
+Due to the uniqueness of the local minima and local convexity of the functional, we can minimise the energy functional instead

-The additional advantage is that curves which minimise the energy functional are parameterised proportionally to the natural parameterisation.